ScrippsDC/neglectedBridges/README.md

 ### ETL summary:

+Start with:

-* Start with `Poor_2014_Poor_2022.txt`: 20,008 rows
+* `Poor_2014_Poor_2022.txt`: 20,008 rows

+* `2023AllRecordsDelimitedAllStates.txt`: 737,137 rows

+Filter `2023AllRecordsDelimitedAllStates.txt` for poor bridges.
+Assign to variable **nbi**: 42,404 rows

-* Filter for bridges that were also poor for all years (or had gaps in their inspection record) from 2015-2021: 18,354 rows
+Filter `Poor_2014_Poor_2022.txt` for bridges that were also poor for all years (or had gaps in their inspection record) from 2015-2021.
+Assign to variable **all_poor**: 18,354 rows

-* Left joined with `2023AllRecordsDelimitedAllStates.txt` on the unique identifier (state and bridge ID), filtering for bridges that were poor in 2023: 16,220 rows
+Create a unique identifier in both filtered datasets (nbi and all_poor):

+* Add a state fips code to nbi

-    * When creating the unique identifier, leading and trailing whitespace, as well as leading 0s, were removed from the bridge ID.
+* Remove leading and trailing whitespace, and leading zeroes from bridge ID.

+* Combine the cleaned bridge ID with state fips to create a column "ID"

+Use "ID" columns to filter **nbi** only for bridges that also appear in **all_poor** -- i.e. bridges that were poor in 2014, 2022, 2023, and were either poor or had a missing inspection record for all years 2015 to 2021.
+Assign to variable **final**:  16,220 rows

-* Filtered only for bridges that were open in 2023 (aka where “OPEN_CLOSED_POSTED_041” was not “K”): 14,570 rows
+Filter **final** only for bridges that were open in 2023 (aka where “OPEN_CLOSED_POSTED_041” was not “K”), overwrite **final**: 14,570 rows

-* Output saved at: `data/processed/etl_1_poor.csv`
+Output saved at: data/processed/etl_1_poor.csv

 ### Analysis: